coco-tasks/dataset/README.md

 **NOTE**: We use [Git-LFS](https://git-lfs.github.com/) to host the annotation files, so you need to first install it.

-The you can clone our repository which will download all the files.
+Then you can clone our repository which will download all the files.

 ### CVPR 2019 Release